-The Group remains cautious on the impact of the COVID-19 pandemic and other market uncertainties.
-Its business and revenue will be adversely affected if the COVID-19 pandemic continues, or if the governments of the countries in which the group operates continue to impose lockdown or movement control order.
-The Group will further expand its market shares by increasing and enhancing the warehouse capabilities including the land acquisition in Johor for building new warehouse and improving the logistics flow.
+Notwithstanding that the Group will continue expand its market shares by increasing and enhancing the warehouse capabilities including the land acquisition in Johor for building new warehouse and improving the logistics flow.

 LIQUIDITY, CAPITAL RESOURCES AND CAPITAL STRUCTURE

 The Group manages its capital structure with the objectives of maintaining a sustainable growth in business and providing a long term reasonable return to its shareholders.
 The Group's financial position remained healthy and stable.
 It is anticipated that the Group has sufficient working capital to fund its future working capital.